Loading Events

 Ekphrastic poetry is a term the Poetry Foundation defines as “a vivid description of a scene or, more commonly, a work of art.
 Through the imaginative act of narrating and reflecting on the “action” of a painting or sculpture, the poet may amplify and expand its meaning.”
 There is of course a long history of poets engaging with and writing about visual art, or art outside of their own medium.
 Keats’ Ode to a Grecian Urn, and Rilke’s Archaic Torso of Apollo are two famous examples, but the mode is alive and well in contemporary poetry, too.

 In this four-week class, we’ll read and discuss ekphrastic poems by a wide selection of writers, creating our own definition of ekphrasis, pushing the boundaries of what an ekphrastic poem can be.
 We’ll engage with several essays by poets to get us asking questions and diving deeper into our craft.
-We’ll write and workshop our own ekphrastic poetry, drawing from sources both locally, with a visit to the Portland Art Museum, and with work accessed online or in books, thinking about what changes when we draw inspiration from or write about a piece seen in person vs. as facsimile.
+We’ll write and workshop our own ekphrastic poetry, drawing from sources both locally, with a visit to a local gallery or museum, and with work accessed online or in books, thinking about what changes when we draw inspiration from or write about a piece seen in person vs. as facsimile.

 You’ll come away from this interactive and generative class with drafts and/or beginnings of four new poems, the opportunity to workshop at least two poems with myself and our fellow students, and, ideally, much fodder for future work.